BostonBSD/financials/README.md

 Central bank rates are an indication of future inflation [rising rates indicate lower future inflation, falling rates indicate higher future inflation].

+The markets are very efficient; the decision to go long or short needs to be made before the central bank makes their decision.

 ----------------------------------------------------------

 <p float="center">